FlexBE/flexbe_turtlesim_demo/docs/example2.md

 * The `EventState` super class maintains a reference to the ROS `node` of the behavior.
 Here we use the `_node` attribute get the ROS clock instance.
 * Normal Python constructs including `for`-loops, `if-else`, and `try-except` blocks are valid within these methods with a few caveats:

   * Only `execute` should return a value
   * States should be fast acting "reactive" states.
-    * Offload longer running processes, such as planning, to separate nodes and preferably interface using regular `topics` and `actions`
+      * Offload longer running processes, such as planning, to separate nodes and interface using regular `topics` and `actions`
-* Again, these methods should *NOT* be long `blocking` calls.
+  * Again, to emphasize, these state implementation methods should *NOT* be long `blocking` calls to retain responsiveness.

 > Note: While blocking calls are possible, prefer to use non-blocking calls such as `actions` or asychronous service calls.
 See the TurtleSim demo discussions for ["Home"](home_behavior.md), ["Clear"](clear_behavior.md), and ["Rotate"](rotate_behavior.md) for more information about `action` and `service` handling.

 The [`ExampleState`](flexbe_turtlesim_demo_flexbe_states/flexbe_turtlesim_demo_flexbe_states/example_state.py) `execute` function monitors the time since `on_enter`, and returns `done` when the *approximate* time has elapsed based on the designated update rate.